odkr/pandoc-zotxt.lua/README.md

 The default test suite spins up a simple HTTP server pretending to be Zotero.
 (This is what it needs Python for.)
-Alternatively, you can run the tests using a real Zotero, with *zotxt* and Better BibTeX installed.
+Alternatively, you can run the tests using the real Zotero, with *zotxt* and Better BibTeX installed.
 (But you really don't want to do this.)

 #### Requirements